 The following will come under the guidelines of PHS Activity/organization policy unless specifically excluded from certain clauses elsewhere in this policy.
-All activities governed by the MSHSAA: Academic Bowl, basketball, cheer, dance team, football, golf, instrumental music, track and field, softball, and vocal music are currently available.
-Other known as student activity/organization groups: FFA, FCCLA, Student Council, NHS, Peer Helpers, Art Club, Spanish Club, and SADD.
+All activities governed by the MSHSAA: Academic Bowl, basketball, cheer, football, golf, instrumental music, track and field, softball, and vocal music are currently available.
+Other known as student activity/organization groups: FFA, FCCLA, Student Council, NHS, Peer Helpers, and Art Club.
 This listing is not all inclusive.